MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Re-create the table using data partitioning on the package delivery date.

 **Memorize:** `B) Implement clustering in BigQuery on the package-tracking ID column.`

-**Quick reason:** Implement clustering in BigQuery on the package-tracking ID column.

 <details>
 <summary>Full explanation</summary>